moskytw/mosql/docs/index.rst

 MoSQL --- More than SQL
 =======================

-MoSQL is a lightweight Python library assists programmer to use SQL.
+MoSQL is a lightweight Python library which assists programmer to use SQL.

 It has two major parts:

-The first part is SQL builders helps you to build SQL with common Python data type:
+The first part is SQL builders which help you to build SQL with common Python data types:

 ::